What to Know About Property Lien Searches

 So don’t get those moving boxes together just yet.
 Let’s explore what you need to know if you encounter a lien on the house you’re dying to purchase.

 What is a Property Lien?

-When the owner of a property has failed to pay a debt, a legal claim can be filed against the home.
+When the property owner has failed to pay a debt, a legal claim can be filed against the home.
 This gives the creditors a way to recover the money owed to them.

-If a creditor has a claim on some of the value of the home, it could prevent the sale from happening as easily as normal.
+If a creditor has a claim on some of the home’s value, it could prevent the sale from happening as easily as normal.
 You may also find that the lien will be difficult to remove from the public record.